Sammy Moore: Managerial career

 On 22 May 2017, Moore was announced as first team manager of Isthmian Premier Division club Leatherhead, following the resignation of Jimmy Bullard.
 Moore also signed for the club as a player.

 On 2 May 2018, Moore was appointed as first-team manager of National League South side Concord Rangers on a two-year contract, following an impressive debut season at Leatherhead.
 Likewise with his spell at Leatherhead, Moore will continue as a player/manager.
 In his debut season in the National League South, Moore guided Concord to a 6th-place finish, but due to the club failing to meet ground size requirements, they were in turn, barred from the play-offs.
 Four days later, it was announced that Moore had stepped down from his role due to "ongoing personal problems".

 In May 2019, Moore was appointed manager of National League South club Hemel Hempstead Town.
 On 20 May 2020, Moore and his coaching staff parted company with Hemel Hempstead Town following a year at the club.

 On 29 January 2022, he was named as manager of Isthmian League Premier Division side Potters Bar Town, with Moore handed the task of steering the club away from the relegation zone.
 Moore led the club up the table and on 9 April 2022 signed a contract with the club until 2024.
 On 29 November 2022, Moore left the club with them sitting top of the league after eighteen matches.

 The same day as his departure from Potters Bar Town was announced, Moore was confirmed as the new manager of Faversham Town with his new club sat at the bottom of the Isthmian League South East Division.
 On 2 January 2024, Moore was sacked by Faversham with the club sat top of the SCEFL Premier Division, winless in three.

 On 16 April 2024, Moore was appointed manager of Isthmian South East Division club Hythe Town, taking charge of the club following their match that same evening.
 On 11 August 2024, Moore resigned from his position as manager after just six matches in charge.

 On 4 November 2025, Moore returned as manager to Potters Bar Town.
+In March 2026, he stood down from his role as manager, feeling that he had taken the club as far as he could.